Supporting Survivor-Led Recovery

 In the Community

-We convene survivor-facing events and cross-sector gatherings—including community soil testing days, survivor workshops, community meetings, block captain convenings, and housing and insurance working groups—aimed at connecting on-the-ground conditions to policy, funding, and coordination efforts.
+We convene survivor-facing events and cross-sector gatherings—including community soil testing days, survivor workshops, community meetings, block captain convenings, and finance and insurance expert working groups—aimed at connecting on-the-ground conditions to policy, funding, and coordination efforts.

 Community Voices: LA Fire Recovery Report